AntonMeep/silly/README.md

 ## Why?

-Built-in unittest runner is not good enough.
+Built-in test runner is not good enough.
 It does its job, but it doesn't show what tests were executed.
 It just runs them all stopping on the first failed one.
-Of course, community offers many different solutions for that problem, from small little tools for hobbyists to humongous frameworks.
-Still, these are either not good enough or *too* good.
+Of course, community offers many different solutions for that problem.
+Being an overcomplicated projects with thousands lines of code they could make you *less* productive increasing build times and deeply integrating into your project.

 **silly** is developed with strict principles in mind.

 ### Keep It Simple, Silly

-Just a general rule to not make things hard where it isn't necessary and eliminate places where it is necessary.
+Find -> run -> report.
+That's all there is about test runners.
+It can't be simpler.

 ### Less code more better